 Through a bond originator, you will learn of any issues that might prevent you from getting a home loan, and you’ll be given suggestions on ways to improve your chances.
 Some of the suggestions could include:

-Improving your credit rating by meeting monthly instalments and minimising your credit.
+Improving your credit rating by meeting monthly installments and minimising your credit.

 Improving your debt-to-income ratio so that your debt is sitting around 36%.

 Saving up for a bigger deposit to offset the cost of the home loan.